daizutabi/ivory/docs/tutorial/callback.md

 ivory.core.base.Callback.METHODS
 ```

-Any class that defines these functions can be a callback instance.
+Any class that defines these functions can be a callback.

 ```python
 class SimpleCallback:  # No base class is needed.